 But very fortunately and thankfully, he was not at all China’s Nelson Mandela.
-Just look at what a terrible mess he left his country in, with his bad governance of a South Africa that could have potentially become the first developed country in Africa.
+Just look at what a terrible mess Nelson Mandela left his country in, with his bad governance of a South Africa that could have become the first developed country in Africa.

 He prematurely deindustrialized his country.
 This is really a very unfortunate thing.
 Even America now wants reindustrialization.
-He opened its economy to the world.
+He opened the South African economy to the world.
 A move good for neo-liberalistic textbooks and reports, but disastrous for his country and his people.
 Even Communist China had a chance to grab large valuable assets in South Africa thanks to him.
 Everyone seems to sing highly of him and loves him.
 Why not so?
-After all, foreigners are grateful for what they got thanks to him.
-He sacrificed the interests of his country and his people to benefit the world and got only his good name in return.
+After all, foreigners are grateful for what they got from his country thanks to him: He’s sacrificed the interests of his country and his people to benefit the world and got no more than a good name in return.

 In this country that is the world’s most severely hit by the epidemic of HIV/AIDS, according to some very outdated statistics, his people are suffering painfully from a high percentage (10.9%) of people contracting HIV/AIDS (18.9% for adults), totaling 7,100,000 people.
 In 2009 alone, 310,000 people died from HIV/AIDS-related diseases.

 According to a Wikipedia page, the disease is most prevalent in the following South African regions:

 - KwaZulu-Natal: 25.8%.

 - Northern Cape: 9.2%